zlab-foss/Ag_RS/README.md

-## This project aims to monitor croplands through satellite imageries
+## This project aims to monitor croplands through satellite imageries...

+### Until now (25th April, 2022), These modules have been provided, all of which can help experts and scientists manage agricultural product effecively !

+##### 1: